vippsas/vipps-woocommerce/README.txt

 * Fixed: Coupons and "expire date" on a product in WooCommerce Subscriptions now play well together.

 = 1.14.6 =
-* Fixed: Fixed a conflict that prevented Vipps MobilePay from working in Klarna if Vipps MobilePay Recurring and Vipps MobilePay Checkout were installed at the same time.
+* Fixed: Fixed a conflict that prevented Vipps MobilePay from working in Klarna if Vipps MobilePay Recurring and "Pay with Vipps and MobilePay for WooCommerce" were installed at the same time.

 = 1.14.5 =
 * Fixed: You can now swap gateway to Vipps/MobilePay recurring payments from a subscription again.